MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-quick-start-tutorial.md

 >[!NOTE]
 > To provide a unified and streamlined customer experience, **Azure Information Protection client (classic)** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
 This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
 Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).
+>
+> **To deploy the AIP classic client,** open a support ticket to get download access.

+> [!TIP]
+> If are using a different labeling client to the classic client, see the [Microsoft 365 Compliance documentation](/microsoft-365/compliance/sensitivity-labels)  for equivalent instructions to this tutorial.
+>

 In this tutorial, you learn how to:
 > [!div class="checklist"]